What is so special about analogue simulations?: Black hole simulations as material analogues

-The significance of Unruh’s result can be stated as follows.
-Even though what we typically test in an analogue experiment are solutions to classical equations for the analogue horizon, the quantum radiation of the analogue system is also tested, in that it can be described as a linear combination of the classical solutions.
-This fact does not, of course, give us full assurance that the gravitational system will turn out to behave uniformly with the fluid one.
-For further obstacles, of a kind we are not yet able to anticipate, may still interfere: most notably, QFT may turn out to be too rough of an approximation for a fundamental theory of gravity.
-The point of Unruh’s demonstration is that, unless some such obstacle occurs, there is no further room, once we have tested sonic radiation in classical settings, for asking whether the quantum nature of the predicted radiation effect in black holes might still make a difference to the eventual outcome.
-In other words, the result that quantum noise for linear amplifiers is simply thermal (classical) noise reduces the gap between observing a classical thermal effect of the analogue horizon and reasoning to its quantum counterpart in black holes.
-If no further obstacles arise, black holes behave just as any other linear amplifiers with respect to the nature of the outgoing ‘noise’.
+In summary, our assessment is that the similarities in broadly kinematic respects satisfy the \emph{Relevance} requirement.
+Indeed, it is a serious possibility that the derivations used in Hawking’s and Unruh’s models are infinitary approximations of some actual physical connection between the physics of horizons and thermal effects – a connection that may be common to both source and target.
+We further highlighted the result that, even though what we test in a terrestrial simulation may be solutions to classical equations for the analogue horizon, the quantum radiation of the analogue system is also tested, in that it can be described as a linear combination of the classical solutions.
+This result does not give us full assurance that black holes will turn out to behave uniformly with terrestrial simulations.
+For further obstacles, of a kind we are not yet able to anticipate, may still interfere.
+However, the result that quantum noise for linear amplifiers is thermal noise reduces the gap between observing a classical thermal effect of an analogue horizon and reasoning to its quantum counterpart, thus supporting the relevance of the simulations.

-In summary, we have considered two arguments of a respectable physical kind for thinking that the no-critical-difference is satisfied.
-It is not a question that can be profitably discussed here whether considerations of ‘simplicity’ or ‘naturalness’ can be regarded as genuine scientific reasons for hypotheses about the yet unknown.
-Those who favor more ‘local’ varieties of justification for inductive reasoning in science (cf. Norton 2021) should, in any case, find the arguments from the properties of linear amplifiers rather compelling.
-Moreover, we stress that the two arguments above are not meant to be exhaustive.
-Our aim was solely to make it plausible that inferring quantum behavior from an analogue setting can be epistemically responsible.
-This claim concludes our case for the view that analogue simulations are analyzable as arguments from material analogy.
-The next section highlights two main advantages of our interpretation.